Agricultural Development in Post-Socialist Countries: Similarities and Differences

 Leading Researcher, Institute of Geography, Russian Academy of Sciences

-Leading Research Fellow, Institute of Social Analysis and Forecasting, RANEPA
+Leading Research Fellow, Institute of Social Analysis and Forecast, RANEPA

 Director, Center for Agricultural and Food Policy, RANEPA